Chad Ackerman

-Chad Daniel Ackerman (born November 30, 1983) is a rock singer, songwriter, musician, writer, director, actor, and producer.
-Ackerman's debut as a singer/songwriter was on November 30, 2012 under the name "A Veil" with an album entitled The in Between.
+Chad Daniel Ackerman (born November 30, 1983) is an American rock musician.
+His debut as a singer/songwriter was in November 2012 under the name "AVEIL" with an album entitled The in Between.
 He has also been the vocalist for the bands Chapter 14, and Count Your Curses.
 He was the voice parody of Arnold Schwarzenegger for the band Austrian Death Machine.
 Ackerman was previously the vocalist for the band Destroy the Runner, guitarist for As I Lay Dying, and Die Trying.

 Biography

-In 2002–3, Ackerman played rhythm guitar with As I Lay Dying at a number of live performances, including a full U.S. tour after his graduation from San Marcos High School.
+In 2002–03, Ackerman played rhythm guitar with As I Lay Dying at a number of live performances, including a full U.S. tour after his graduation from San Marcos High School.
 He did not appear on any of As I Lay Dying's studio recordings from that period, although he provided some backing vocals for their 2007 album An Ocean Between Us.

 In 2005, he started the band Chapter 14 with Joel Piper of Confide, Noah Slifka of In Fear and Faith, and Michael Catalano of Destroy the Runner and Chiodos.
 Ackerman was the band's vocalist and founder.
 Chapter 14 went on two U.S. tours in 2005 and 2006 with unsigned self releases.
 In 2006, Ackerman filled in for the band Die Trying on Island Records, playing guitar for three months in Sacramento.
 The band broke up in the fall of 2007.

-In the fall of 2007 Ackerman joined Destroy the Runner as the new vocalist, replacing previous vocalist Kyle Setter.
+In the fall of 2007, Ackerman joined Destroy the Runner as the new vocalist, replacing previous vocalist Kyle Setter.
 The band did two U.S. tours with Ackerman, promoting their debut record Saints.
 Destroy The Runner then recorded their second studio album I, Lucifer in Baltimore with producer Brian McTernan.
-I, Lucifer was released on April 15, 2008 and the band has done three U.S. tours and one European tour promoting the album.
+I, Lucifer was released on April 15, 2008, and the band has done three U.S. tours and one European tour promoting the album.

 In 2008, Ackerman teamed up with vocalist Tim Lambesis of As I Lay Dying to record Total Brutal, the debut album for Lambesis' comic side project Austrian Death Machine.
 Ackerman voices all of the "Ahhnold" impersonations on Total Brutal and for the band's bonus disc A Very Brutal Christmas also in 2008.